-Figure X. Prisoner's Dilemma.
-The cells contain payoffs to players A and B depending on both A and B's strategies (i.e. cooperate or defect).
+Figure 7.
+Prisoner's dilemma.
+The cells contain payoffs to players A and B depending on both A's and B's strategies (i.e., cooperate or defect).
 Shaded portions of a cell show payoffs to player A and white portions show payoffs to player B. The strategy players will settle on is the one for which neither player can change strategies to get a higher payoff.
-In this case, it's Defection for both A and B (Defect/Defect).
+In this case, it's defect for both A and B (defect/defect).

 Thus, the players are prisoners, the strategies are to cooperate or defect, and the payoffs are jail time.
 What will the players do?
-That depends on what they value, or what function of payoffs they are trying it maximise (which is another way of saying what they value).
-If they are purely self-interested, and trying to maximise time not spent in jail, and they are rational actors (make consistent choices based on what they value), they will always defect.
+That depends on what they value, or what function of payoffs they are trying to maximize (which is another way of saying what they value).
+If they are purely self-interested, and trying to maximize time not spent in jail, and they are rational actors (make consistent choices based on what they value), they will always defect.

 Why?
-Look at figureX.
-Let's say both players are cooperating, and going to get 1 year in prison.
-If I am player A, switching to defect, I go from 1 year in prison to 0 years, so that would be the wise choice.
-The same holds for player B. Now, we are both defecting, and going to get two years in prison.
-If I am player A, considering switching to cooperate, I would be going from two years in prison to three years, which is worse off.
+Look at Figure 7.
+Let's say both players are cooperating and going to get one year in prison.
+If I am player A, switching to defect, I go from one year in prison to zero years, so that would be the wise choice.
+The same holds for player B. Now we are both defecting, so we each will get two years in prison.
+If I am player A, considering switching to cooperate, I would be going from two years in prison to three years, which is a worse result.
 The same holds for player B. Thus, neither of us will switch.
-Defect/Defect is an equilibrium, which both players will settle on if they are rational actors behaving selfishly.
+Defect/defect is an equilibrium, which both players will settle on if they are rational actors behaving selfishly.